Racial inequality in the United States: Income effects

 The racial wealth gap is visible in terms of dollar for dollar wage and wealth comparisons.
 For example, middle-class Blacks earn seventy cents for every dollar earned by similar middle-class whites.
 Race can be seen as the "strongest predictor" of one's wealth.

 Krivo and Kaufman found that information supporting the fact that increases in income does not affect wealth as much for minorities as it does for white Americans.
 For example, a $10,000 increase in income for white Americans increases their home equity $17,770 while the same increase only increase the home equities for Asians by $9,500, Hispanics by $15,150, and African Americans by $15,900.

+Pandemic Income Effects

+According to a report from the New York Federal Reserve Bank, presented by AP News, "The real net worth of white individuals outgrew that of Black and Hispanic individuals by 30 percentage points and 9 percentage points respectively, from the first quarter of 2019 through the second quarter of 2023."
+Remarkable government aid was seen through this period which aided all American citizens equally.
+Record rates of low unemployment were seen even in BIPOC communities.
+Stimulus checks proved extremely helpful and as a viable solution in closing the gap during the COVID-19 induced recession.
+However, financial asset prices quickly increased and widened the gap between white individuals and marginalized groups once again.
+Additionally, "During the pandemic, the real value of Black-held financial assets dropped in 2022 to below its 2019 level and continued to decline steadily, while the real value of Hispanic-held financial assets dipped below its 2019 level in 2022 and stagnated."
+Job loss in Black-owned business sectors continued to enlarge the gap as their economic livelihood would not survive the pandemic.

 Financial decisions

 Investments

 Conley states that differences between African American and white American wealth begin because people with higher asset levels can take advantage of riskier investment instruments with higher rates of returns.
 Unstable income flows may lead to "cashing in" of assets or accumulation of debt over time, even if the time-averaged streams of income and savings are the same.
 African Americans may be less likely to invest in the stock market because they have a smaller parental head-start and safety net.

 Chong, Phillips and Phillips state that African Americans, Hispanics, and Asians invest less heavily in stocks than white Americans.
 Hispanics and in some ways African Americans accumulate wealth slower than white Americans because of preference for near-term saving, favoring liquidity and low investment risk at the expense of higher yielding assets.
 These preferences may be due to low financial literacy leading to a lack of demand for investment services.
 According to Lusardi, even though the stock market increased in value in the 1990s, only 6-7% of African Americans and Hispanics held stocks, so they did not benefit as much from the value increase.